Alex Verdugo Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.85 team ERA ranks sixth among all MLB pitching staffs.
+- The Astros' 3.94 team ERA ranks ninth among all MLB pitching staffs.

-- France (9-4) is looking for his 10th win when he gets the starting nod for the Astros in his 18th start of the season.
-He has a 2.75 ERA in 108 2/3 innings pitched, with 80 strikeouts.
+- Javier will look to claim his 10th win when he makes the start for the Astros, his 25th of the season.
+He is 9-2 with a 4.52 ERA and 115 strikeouts through 127 1/3 innings pitched.

-- The right-hander last appeared on Saturday against the Seattle Mariners, when he went six innings, allowing two earned runs while giving up seven hits.
+- The right-hander's last time out came on Tuesday against the Boston Red Sox, when he threw five innings, surrendering three earned runs while allowing seven hits.

-- In 18 games this season, the 28-year-old has a 2.75 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .246 to opposing hitters.
+- The 26-year-old has a 4.52 ERA and 8.1 strikeouts per nine innings in 24 games this season, while allowing a batting average of .239 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.